fajrikornel/go-todoapp/README.md

-# go-todoapp
+# To-Do App in Go

-Go To-do App for practicing Go
+Hopefully a CRUD app that takes vitamins.

 ### Initialize config: